sabrinasettle/settleformore.github.io/content/posts/the-yellow-brick-road.md

 ---
-title: The Yellow Brick Road - An Intro to Web APIs
+title: An Intro to Web APIs
 slug:
-path: '/blog/the-yelow-brick-road-intro-to-apis'
+path: '/blog/intro-to-web-apis'
 date: 2020-11-23
-published: false
+published: true
 featuredImage:
 tags: ["starting out", "web development"]
 ---

 Recently I had a friend reach out to talk to me about APIs.
 It was unsurprising since they had spoken to me at the beginning of 2020 about changing into the tech sector by learning code at home.
 They asked great questions about languages and, unusually, they were interested in my enthusiastic explanations.
 You find that being into code and computers puts many into an uneasy disoriented haze while you talk about those subjects.
 But getting back to it, this friend was confused by Web APIs.
 What did they return?
 How did you use one?
 Which in turn, led to how do you design architecture for an app?

-In this article I will discuss the first two questions and at a later time will create an article on archituel design in my limited experience as a junior programmer and while languages, frameworks, and architecture are a key part of development I wanted to write an intro to Web APIs because I remember being equally confused about them.
+In this article I will discuss the first two questions and at a later time will create an article on architectural design in my limited experience as a junior programmer and while languages, frameworks, and architecture are a key part of development I wanted to write an intro to Web APIs because I remember being equally confused about them.

-I titled this article referencing the road (or APIs) that Dorothy follows through OZ to get to the Emerald City (the returning data).

 First and foremost, API stands for Application Programming Interface.
 Let's break this down a bit: